anchetadev/PWA-IndexedDB-Guide/quickStartIndexedDB/readme.md

   }
 })
 ```
-## Updating data (here is the U part of 'CRUD'!)
+## Updating data
+>❗Here is the U part of 'CRUD'!
 This part may seem a little complicated, but don't worry!
 Let's break it down in a few basic steps:

-User clicks edit button -> we "get" that specific item -> we prepopuluate the edit form with the data -> user changes something and presses the save button -> update is finalized with the put method
+1. User clicks edit button
+2. We "get" that specific item
+3. We prepopuluate the edit form with the data
+4. User changes something and presses the save button
+5. Update is finalized with the put method

-Sidenote: using .on syntax since these buttons appear after page load
+>💡 Use .on syntax since these buttons appear after page load

 ```js
 $(document).on("click", ".editBtn", function () {